Razee-App/engine/README.md

 ## Prerequisites

-- Python 3.7 or higher
+- Docker and Docker Compose installed
 - AWS account with S3 bucket configured
-- Tesseract OCR installed
+- Tesseract OCR installed on the Docker image
 - LangChain API key (if using specific models)

 ## Installation